 Candidates will be assessed by sitting the Trent College Entrance Examination and the offer of a Scholarship depends upon their performance in this exam, combined with feedback from the interview.

-Interviews are a 1:1 chat with a member of Trent staff and will be held on Wednesday 18January 2023.
-Children will be asked about themselves, their interests and their ambitions for the future.
-Additionally, the interview will include a discussion on a current affairs issue (a choice of topics will be available on the day).

-The Entrance Exam will be held on Wednesday 25 January 2023 and comprises of a Cognitive Abilities Test (covering verbal, non-verbal, spatial and numerical reasoning) and a writing task.
+Interviews will be held on Saturday 14 January 2023 and for Academic Scholarship applicants the interview will include a discussion on a current affairs issue (a choice of topics will be available on the day).
+The Entrance Exam will be held on Saturday 28 January 2023 and comprises of a Cognitive Abilities Test (covering verbal, non-verbal, spatial and numerical reasoning) and a writing task.

-Any child can choose to apply for an Academic Scholarship.
-Whilst preparation for the exam is not essential, children should strongly consider participating in academic after school clubs.

-Should you want to familiarise your child with the style of the questions, there are a couple of resources that you may choose to purchase:
+Preparation for the assessment is by no means essential, we would rather children arrived prepared to solve problems, than thinking that they should 'know the answers'.
+However, should you want to familiarise your child with the style of the questions, there are a couple of resources that you may choose to purchase: